Top 5 Things Americans Need to Know to Understand the NHS

 Many Americans are drawn to the UK for its universal healthcare.
-Here are 5 important things you need to know about England’s Healthcare System.
+Here are 5 important things you need to know to understand the NHS (England’s healthcare system).

 1. Is England’s healthcare system really free?

-The The National Health Service (NHS) was born in July of 1948, entitling all ordinary residents to free public healthcare.
-All hospital, physician, maternity, community-based care, assistive devices, and mental health services are free at the point of delivery.
+The National Health Service (NHS) was established in July of 1948, offering all ordinary residents in the UK the right to free public healthcare.
+This includes a wide range of services such as hospital care, physician visits, maternity care, community-based healthcare, mental health services, and assistive devices—all free at the point of delivery.

-The NHS is funded through taxpayer dollars, with the average Brit paying 18%-35% of their wages, depending on their income level.
+The NHS is primarily funded through taxpayer contributions, with the average Brit paying between 18% and 35% of their wages, depending on their income level.

 Because the England’s healthcare system belongs to the people, it has a stated commitment to “providing the most effective, fair, and sustainable use of its finite resources”.
 If you have a new issue, your doctor may be less likely to immediately order extensive testing and lab work, although you have a right to all necessary testing and treatment.